Systems Theory and Audio Feedback

 For the systems discussed here, I typically highlight a key amplifying feedback cycle that drives change or problem behaviour.
 Unfortunately, the amplifying cycle by itself suggests that amplification can continue indefinitely, which defies common sense.
 A more realistic understanding recognises that every amplifying cycle operates together with other influences—some that reinforce the cycle and others that inhibit it.
 Recognising these additional influences is essential for understanding the system.

-| Influence | Inhibitors cause delays | Reinforcers |
+| Influence | Reinforcing influences | Inhibiting influences |

-| Other feedback cycles | A damping feedback cycle can control amplifying feedback and maintain system stability by opposing the deviation of a variable from its target value.
-Feedback cycles can interact and set up oscillation. | Other amplifying feedback cycles can reinforce the considered amplifying cycle, forming a group of mutually reinforcing cycles. |
+| Damping feedback cycles | – | A damping feedback cycle may control the considered amplifying cycle and maintain system stability, opposing the deviation of a variable from its target value. |

-| External events | External events can disrupt an amplifying feedback cycle. | External events can strengthen an amplifying feedback cycle. |
+| External events | External events can strengthen the considered amplifying cycle. | External events can disrupt the considered amplifying cycle. |

 Inhibiting amplifying feedback